RahulAPI1219/leaderboard/README.md

 2. cd into the leaderboard folder
 3. run the command "yarn install"
 4. once the command is executed successfully run "yarn start"

+Steps to deploy the code to github gh-pages

+1. run "yarn run build"
+2. run "yarn run deploy"

+The project is deployed to the following [url](https://Revanth-Thavva.github.io/leaderboard)